tikakandel/MERN-Book-Search/README.md

 ## How to run
-    Please cllone the repo and run npm install and npm run dev to run the app.
+    Please clone the repo and run npm install and npm run dev to run the app.

 ## Contribution
     Pull requests are always welcome!